alrojo/EEG_DauwelsLab/README.md

 Installation and setup consists of installing some basic dependancies, Theano, Lasagne, CUDA, BLAS.

-The non-trivial part of this installation is getting CUDA dn Theano to work.
+The non-trivial part of this installation is getting CUDA and Theano to work.

 For detailed Theano, CUDA and BLAS guide, Please visit.